 Do I need a distress beacon?

 All recreational vessels heading out more than two nautical miles from the coast are required to carry an approved 406 Mhz emergency position indicating radio beacon (EPIRB).
 However, it is recommended that all vessels venturing into coastal waters carry one.
-Read more
+Read more about EPIRBs

 How do I safely dispose of flares and distress beacons?

 Contact your local police station to see if they will accept your expired flares.

 Distress beacons must be disabled before disposal.
 Check the EPIRB/PLB manufacturer's instructions for disablement, and see if your local battery store or waste/recycling facility can take the battery.